Philadelphia violence: 3 dead, others injured in Sunday morning shootings, stabbing

 North Philadelphia shooting

-A 24-year-old man was shot twice in the stomach near the intersection of North Judson and West Somerset streets at about 6:30 a.m., police said.
+A 24-year-old man was shot one in the back and in the stomach near the intersection of North Judson and West Somerset streets at about 6:30 a.m., police said.

-He was taken to Temple Hospital where he was pronounced dead at about 7 a.m.
+He was taken to Temple Hospital where he was listed in critical condition, police said.

-Note: A previous version of this story said this was a fatal shooting.
-The story has since been updated to reflect the man is in critical condition, according to police.